zivlab/hpc_physical_exercise/README.md

 # Exercise increases information content and affects long-term stability of hippocampal place codes

-This repository includes analyses and several data sets presented in Rechavi, Rubin, et al., 2022.
+This the first version of the repository that includes analyses and the required data to replicate the results presented in Rechavi, Rubin, et al., 2022.
+Please make sure to use the latest version of this repository.

 Usage and documentation
 Scripts and the required processed data are provided in the Data directory.